The Home of Hard Work and Innovation.

 The Winnebago Industries main production facility in Forest City, Iowa covers about 200 acres, not counting parking areas near the main complex.
 The 20-plus buildings on the site have a total of approximately 60 acres (2 million square feet) under roof.

-There are also satellite manufacturing facilities at Charles City, Iowa and Middlebury, Indiana.
-These facilities add another 438,000 square feet (approximately) of manufacturing space.
-Total Winnebago Industries employment is approximately 2,380 as of August 25, 2012.
+There are also satellite manufacturing facilities at Charles City and Lake Mills, Iowa and Middlebury, Indiana.
+These facilities add another 534,300 square feet (approximately) of manufacturing space.
+Total Winnebago Industries employment is approximately 2,680 as of August 31, 2013.

 There are several major divisions within Winnebago Industries, each producing a specific series of items for our RVs.
 The Winnebago Industries production family includes: